ASKnetCommunity/ASKnet.Community/_stories/planting-seeds copy 2.md

 ---
-title: Planting Seeds for the Future
+title: Seeding Plants for the Present
-subtitle: Authoring Member Hub
+subtitle: the hub that hubbs
-thumbnail: assets/img/stories/planting-seeds-thumbnail.jpg
+thumbnail: assets/img/resources/solar-charger.jpg
-order: 1
+image:
 ---

 # Planting Seeds for the Future